graasp/docs/docs/developer/getting-started.md

 1. Open the Docker Desktop app.

 :::note
 This app should run in the background.
-You do not need to add have it automatically start when you open your session.
+You do not need to have it automatically start when you open your session.
 It simply needs to run when you want to use the backend to code.
 :::

 2. Open the repo in VSCode.
 Make sure the ["Dev Containers" extension](https://code.visualstudio.com/docs/devcontainers/tutorial#_install-the-extension) is downloaded and enabled.

-3. Then open the folder in the dev-container by using the command palette `cmd`+`shift`+`P` (or `ctrl` instead of `cmd`), and typing **Open Folder in Container**.
+3. Open the folder in the dev-container by using the command palette `cmd`+`shift`+`P` (or `ctrl` instead of `cmd` on non-macOS systems), and typing **Open Folder in Container**.

 4. You should now wait for VSCode to pull the containers and initialize the development environnement.
 You will know that the process if finished once the window says: `workspace [Dev Container: Node.js & PostgreSQL @desktop-linux]` and no more loaders are present.

 If you encounter an error at this stage, make sure that the Docker Desktop app is open.
-If you encounter an issue with the definition of the dev-container not willing to start you can open an issue on the [graasp backend repository on GitHub](https://github.com/graasp/graasp/issues/new) or send an email to [the graasp developers](mailto:dev@graasp.org).
+If you encounter an issue with the definition of the dev-container not willing to start you can open an issue in the [graasp backend repository on GitHub](https://github.com/graasp/graasp/issues/new) or send an email to [the graasp developers](mailto:dev@graasp.org).
 We try to offer support as best as we can.

 ### Installing dependencies {#dependencies}